niklasgruener/Life-Detection/README.md

 # Visual Life Detection using a Compact Tri-Modal Camera Unit - Code Repository

-This repository contains the full codebase for the thesis **"Visual Life Detection using a Compact Tri-Modal Camera Unit"**, including detection pipelines, evaluation scrips and real-time integration for:
+This repository contains the full codebase for the thesis **"Multimodal Visual Life Detection using a Compact Tri-Modal Camera Unit"**, including detection pipelines, evaluation scrips and real-time integration for:

 - **Chest Motion Detection** – Life Detection via detecting respiratory motion
 - **Large-Scale Movement Detection** – Life Detection via analysis of victim's movement e.g. walking, crawling, and waving

-The code supports both **offline evaluation** and **real-time execution** on the **CTCAT sensor system**.
+The code supports both **offline evaluation** and **real-time execution** on the **Compact Tri-Modal Camera Unit for RGBDT Vision**.

 📦 The associated dataset is available on Zenodo:
 🔗 [https://doi.org/10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)